 - 6.7.1 Local plan policy TP1 states that development which would endanger highway safety by creating a new or altered access will not be permitted. - 6.7.2 Given the small scale nature of the development, the Local Highway Authority has not commented on this proposal as it covered by their standing advice.
-They did however provide informal comments on the recent application at no. 17 Greenhills Road, given the concerns raised by local residents and the parish council, which read, in part: - 6.7.3 I note that the proposed access is 4.1m, however to make this a genuine two way working access I would suggest that the access be widened to 4.8m, I would also suggest that the access be moved slightly to the west in order to accommodate a pedestrian visibility splay, this would also help improve emerging visibility to the east". - 6.7.4 As submitted, this application proposed alterations to the existing entrance to achieve the necessary 4.8 metre wide access and a pedestrian visibility splay, and the proposal is considered to be wholly acceptable on highway safety grounds.
+They did however provide informal comments on the recent application at no. 17 Greenhills Road, given the concerns raised by local residents and the parish council, which read, in part:

+I note that the proposed access is 4.1m, however to make this a genuine two way working access I would suggest that the access be widened to 4.8m, I would also suggest that the access be moved slightly to the west in order to accommodate a pedestrian visibility splay, this would also help improve emerging visibility to the east".